kohya-ss/sd-scripts/README.md

 ## Change History

-### Mar XX, 2024 / 2024/3/XX: v0.8.6
+### Apr 7, 2024 / 2024-04-07: v0.8.6

 #### Highlights

 - The dependent libraries are updated.
 Please see [Upgrade](#upgrade) and update the libraries.
   - Especially `imagesize` is newly added, so if you cannot update the libraries immediately, please install with `pip install imagesize==1.4.1` separately.
   - `bitsandbytes==0.43.0`, `prodigyopt==1.0`, `lion-pytorch==0.0.6` are included in the requirements.txt.
+    - `bitsandbytes` no longer requires complex procedures as it now officially supports Windows.
   - Also, the PyTorch version is updated to 2.1.2 (PyTorch does not need to be updated immediately).
 In the upgrade procedure, PyTorch is not updated, so please manually install or update torch, torchvision, xformers if necessary (see [Upgrade PyTorch](#upgrade-pytorch)).
 - When logging to wandb is enabled, the entire command line is exposed.
-Therefore, it is recommended to write the API key of wandb and the token of HuggingFace in the configuration file (`.toml`).
+Therefore, it is recommended to write wandb API key and HuggingFace token in the configuration file (`.toml`).
 Thanks to bghira for raising the issue.
   - A warning is displayed at the start of training if such information is included in the command line.
   - Also, if there is an absolute path, the path may be exposed, so it is recommended to specify a relative path or write it in the configuration file.
 In such cases, an INFO log is displayed.
   - See [#1123](https://github.com/kohya-ss/sd-scripts/pull/1123) and PR [#1240](https://github.com/kohya-ss/sd-scripts/pull/1240) for details.